-- Student organization officers must be currently enrolled BHSU students (not staff/faculty, community members, or alumni). - Any recognized student organization must be in compliance with all regulations of the University, Board of Regents, and the laws of the State of South Dakota. - Student organizations must file, and keep current, their officer and membership rosters and constitution with the Assistant Director of the Student Union and Activities. - Organizations and their members will comply with the University's anti-discrimination and anti-hazing policies. - Officers will develop honest and open lines of communication with the organization's Faculty/Staff Advisor, keeping them apprised of the group's activities.
+- Student organization officers must be currently enrolled full time BHSU students (not staff/faculty, community members, or alumni). - Any recognized student organization must be in compliance with all regulations of the University, Board of Regents, and the laws of the State of South Dakota. - Student organizations must file, and keep current, their officer and membership rosters and constitution with the Student Engagement Coordinator. - Organizations and their members will comply with the University's anti-discrimination and anti-hazing policies. - Officers will develop honest and open lines of communication with the organization's Faculty/Staff Advisor, keeping them apprised of the group's activities.